dewww/dewww.github.io/blog/dataSecurity.md

 ## **Conclusion: A Holistic Approach to Risk Reduction**

-Reducing risk is not about relying on one strategy or tool—it’s about combining multiple layers of security.
+Reducing risk is not about relying on one strategy or tool.
+It is about combining multiple layers of security.
 Threat modeling identifies risks early, Zero Trust ensures strict access control, data classification protects sensitive assets, OWASP Top 10 mitigation addresses known vulnerabilities, and tools like OWASP ZAP validate your security posture.

 By adopting this comprehensive approach, organizations can significantly reduce the likelihood and impact of security incidents.
 Proactive planning, continuous monitoring, and rigorous testing are key to staying ahead of evolving threats.